What is, and which organizations have to appoint a DPO?

-Under South Africa’s Protection of Personal Information Act, 2013 ("POPI"), public and private companies should designate an Information Officer to encourage compliance with personal data protection regulations.
-The Officer is responsible for:
+Under South Africa’s Protection of Personal Information Act, 2013 (POPIA), public and private companies should designate an Information Officer who is responsible for:

-- working with Regulators in relation to data privacy investigations; and,
+- working with the Information Regulator in relation to data privacy investigations; and,

 - ensuring the company complies with the Protection of Personal Information Act (2013) and related requirements.

 Employers should also make provisions for the designation of deputy information officers, if necessary, to perform the information officer duties and responsibilities.
-In addition, under the POPI Regulations, Information Officers must:
+In addition, under the POPIA Regulations, Information Officers must:

 - ensure that a data privacy compliance framework and manual is developed, implemented, monitored and maintained;

 - ensure that a personal information impact assessment is completed so that appropriate measures and standards are taken to comply with personal information processing requirements;

 - develop measures to process requests for information access;

 - provide copies of the compliance manual upon request.

 Information Officers must be registered with the South African Regulator before taking up any official data protection responsibilities.
 Note that the draft Guidelines for the Registration of Information Officers have not yet been finalized.